 The festivities officially kick off with the annual Cathay Pacific Chinese New Year Night Parade in Tsim Sha Tsui.
 This night parade has massive floats, elaborate costumes, lion and dragon dances, drummers, acrobats, and performers from all around the world.

 The show starts in front of the Hong Kong Cultural Centre, and follows a parade route around Tsim Sha Tsui.
 The event is free and incredibly crowded, so you’ll want to get there a bit early to get a spot.
-You can also buy tickets to sit in the spectator stands from the Tourism Office at the Star Ferry Pier.To prevent the spread of COVID-19, many events have been canceled.
+You can also buy tickets to sit in the spectator stands from the Tourism Office at the Star Ferry Pier.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.